 Poor Road Conditions

-Roads that are baldy designed or badly maintained can increase the risk of accidents.
+Roads that are badly designed or badly maintained can increase the risk of accidents.
 Potholes, overgrowth of trees or vegetation, or poor views at intersections are all things that could be cited as having led to an accident.
 In those cases, the local government or the contractors that were responsible for maintaining that area could be considered liable for the traffic accident.

 Faulty Work Zone Designs